solidjs/solid-service-api/README.md

 - [ ] Enable user blocking options
 - [ ] Add ability to save REPL to a gist
 - [ ] Add ability to create a repository of an example
+- [ ] Move REPL packaging and zipping to the API

 ## Contributors